-The recommended plan includes to be adjusted to meet the mitigation needs required by the selected plan and will be based on these same mitigation strategies (ILF credit purchases, Project Specific Mitigation Construction and Mitigation bank credit purchases).
-For an ILF Program or mitigation bank purchases a specific monitoring and adaptive management (MAM) plan is not needed (see Section 2036(c)(3)(A) of the Water Resources Development Act of 2007).
+The recommended plan will be adjusted to meet the mitigation needs of the selected mitigation plan and will follow the identified mitigation strategies of the selected mitigation plan (ILF credit purchases, Project Specific Mitigation Construction and Mitigation bank credit purchases).
+For an ILF Program or mitigation bank purchase, a specific monitoring and adaptive management (MAM) plan is not needed (see Section 2036(c)(3)(A) of the Water Resources Development Act of 2007).
 In these instances, the operator is responsible for monitoring and reporting that the ILF program or bank is meeting performance expectations.
 In addition, the ILF program or bank is responsible for any contingency plans (adaptive management) for taking corrective actions in cases where monitoring demonstrates that mitigation measures are not achieving the ecological success criteria.
 The ILF program and or bank used is responsible for monitoring, reporting, and assuring performance of the mitigation bank in accordance with the requirements of the approved mitigation banking instrument.